momentum-mod/docs/content/docs/guides/create-docs-page.md

 ---
 title: # The name of the command or convar, or the Guide/Article name.
 E.g. "mom_restart" or "How to Create a Docs Page"

-permalink: # If creating a guide, you will need to override this to point to the shorthand of it.
-E.g. "/guide/create-docs-page/".
-If not creating a guide, there is typically no need to overwrite this.

 category: [command/guide/var/entity] # The category of the post.
 One of "command", "guide", "entity" or "var"